-- Assist local governments in the development and/or improvement of local bike/ped network facilities, provide assistance to local planning efforts, and provide guidance from KYTC, FHWA, & AASHTO. - Participate in the KYTC Strategic Highway Safety Plan update and implementation.
-Pedestrian and Bicycle Safety are now stand-alone sections. - Participate in FHWA Pedestrian Fatality Focus Study for Louisville and Kentucky. - Assist with revision and updating of the USBR bike tour system.
-Document, submit changes, and updates to the USBR system in KY by submittal to AASHTO for approval. - Review, revise, and update the KYTC Pedestrian and Bicycle Travel Policy, as needed.
-Create, update, and review procedures for work associated with developing or improving bikeways and walkways. - Act as a Technical Liaison for municipalities to inform of the federal requirements for the required ADA Transition Plans (in relationship to their pedestrian planning efforts) and provide resources and material for the plan development.
+- Assist local governments in the development and/or improvement of local bike/ped network facilities, provide assistance to local planning efforts, and provide guidance to/from KYTC, FHWA, and AASHTO. - Participate in the KYTC Strategic Highway Safety Plan update and implementation.
+Pedestrian and Bicycle Safety are now stand-alone sections. - Participate in FHWA Pedestrian Fatality Focus Study for Louisville and Kentucky. - Assist with revision and updating of the United States Bicycle Route (USBR) tour system.
+Provide documentation, submit propose re-routes as needed, and provide other updates to the USBR system in KY by submittal to AASHTO for approval. - Review, revise, and update the KYTC Pedestrian and Bicycle Travel Policy, as needed.
+Create, update, and review procedures for work associated with developing or improving bikeways and walkways. - Act as a Technical Liaison for municipalities to inform of the federal requirements for Americans with Disabilities Act (ADA) Transition Plans (in relationship to their pedestrian planning efforts) and provide resources and material for these plan developments. - Coordinate and assist the review of federal funding applications for the Transportation Alternatives Program (TAP).
+Assists in the determinations of proposed activities awarded through federal funding to plan, design, construct, and inspect non-motorized facilities and treatments.